lsaffre/blog/docs/index.rst

 Luc's developer blog
 ====================

 Welcome to my developer blog.
-This is where I write almost daily about my software projects, especially the :term:`Lino framework`.
+This is where I write about my software projects, especially the :term:`Lino framework`.

 .. include:: /shared/include/part_of_lino.rst